 The proposed street car system will extend the reach of Metrolink into the cities of Santa Ana and Garden Grove by providing easy transit access to Santa Ana’s downtown area and civic center, including federal, state and county government offices and courthouses.

-For more information about the Santa Ana/Garden Grove Fixed-Guideway project and transit vision, visit the project’s website.
+The Santa Ana/Garden Grove Fixed-Guideway project EA/EIR is available for review.
+Please visit the project’s website.

 Transit Extension to Metrolink Fact Sheet